 Experience: Andrew qualified as a Chartered Accountant in 1984.
 From 1984 to 1997, he worked in corporate finance at Robert Fleming & Co Limited, becoming a director.
-Following a four year term in charge of the finances of the National Gallery, he joined Société Générale as a director in the London M&A department.
+Following a four-year term in charge of the finances of the National Gallery, he joined Société Générale as a director in the London M&A department.
 He subsequently became finance director of the eFinancial group, a group specialising in financial publishing and online recruitment.
-He now works as a business adviser to small companies.
-Andrew has over 17 years' experience as a non-executive director, including with investment companies.
-He is currently an executive director of First Integrity Limited (from December 2006) and a nonexecutive director of Peckwater Limited (from August 2008), Shires Income PLC (from May 2008) and JP Morgan Smaller Companies Investment Trust PLC (from 2007).
-Andrew was a non-executive director of Edinburgh UK Smaller Companies Tracker Trust PLC from 1998 to 2006, a non-executive director of M&G Equity Investment Trust plc from 2007 until 2011 and a non-executive director of British Empire Trust plc from 2008 to 2017.
+He now works as a business adviser to small companies Andrew has over 18 years' experience as a non-executive director, including with investment companies.
+He is currently an executive director of First Integrity Limited (from December 2006) and a non-executive director of Shires Income PLC (from May 2008) and JP Morgan Smaller Companies Investment Trust PLC (from 2007).
+Andrew was a nonexecutive director of Edinburgh UK Smaller Companies Tracker Trust PLC from 1998 to 2006, a non-executive director of M&G Equity Investment Trust plc from 2007 until 2011 and a non-executive director of British Empire Trust from 2008 to 2017.